 UW Colleges Online tuition is the same for Wisconsin residents and non-residents.
 For more information on our tuition rates, see our Tuition and Fees page.

-The University follows a rolling admissions deadline, which means that when a student's application file is complete, it is reviewed and a decision regarding admission is made by the Student Affairs Office.
+The University follows a rolling admissions deadline, which means that when a student's application file is complete, it is reviewed and a decision regarding admission is made by the UW Colleges Office of Admissions.